Aberforth Split Level Income Trust Plc - Statement re Closed Period

 PR Newswire

-In accordance with the Market Abuse Regulation, Aberforth Split Level Income Trust plc (the Company) announces that with effect from today, 26 June 2018, it will enter into a closed period which will remain in place until the Company releases its financial results for the period ending 30 June 2018.
-The mandatory closed period is expected to end on or around 26 July 2018.

-However, the Company is satisfied that any information which the Directors or the Company may have during the closed period will be notified to a Regulatory Information Service.
+Further to the Net Asset Value announcement issued this morning, the Company confirms that all information the directors and the entity may have had in the closed period leading up to an announcement of the results for the period ended 30 June 2018 has now been notified to a Regulated Information Service.